galaxyproject/galaxy-hub/src/admin/tools/multiple-output-files/index.md

 <command>myscript.pl "$input1" "$html_file" "$html_file.files_path" </command>
 ```

 ### Write valid html

 The application must create and write valid html to setup the page `$html_file` seen by the user when they view (eye icon) the file.
 It must create and write that new file at the path passed by Galaxy as the `$html_file` command line parameter.
 All application outputs that will be included as links in that html code should be placed in the specific output directory `$html_file.files_path` passed on the command line.
 The external application is responsible for creating that directory before writing images and files into it.
 When generating the html, The files written by the application to `$html_file.files_path` are referenced in links directly by their name, without any other path decoration - eg:

 ```
 <a href="file1.xls">Some special output</a>
 <br/>
 <img src="image1.jpg" >
 ```

 The Galaxy Tool Factory includes code to gather all output files and create a page with links and clickable pdf thumbnail images which may be useful as a starting point - eg see https://bitbucket.org/fubar/rgalaxy/src/9932187787e592238c2c6fb514a39ff3a705a9af/tools/rgenetics/rgToolFactory.py?at=default

-### Composite Datatypes
+## Composite Datatypes

 Html is a subclass of composite datasets so new subclasses of composite can be used to implement even more specific structured outputs (as seen with Rgenetics) but this requires adding the new definition to Galaxy - whereas Html files require no extension of the core framework.
 For more information visit [CompositeDatatypes](/src/admin/datatypes/Composite Datatypes/index.md).

-## Number of Output datasets cannot be determined until tool run
+# Number of Output datasets cannot be determined until tool run

 There are times when the number of output datasets varies entirely based upon the inputs and cannot be determined ahead of time.
 Tools can be configured to "discover" an arbitrary number of files that will be added after the job's completion to the user's history as new datasets.
 There are a couple of options to handle this special case: dataset collections (workflow compatible), and regular datasets (not workflow compatible.)
 Whenever possible you should prefer dataset collections or one of the previously mentioned methods, so your tool can be used in workflows.

-### Dataset Collections
+## Dataset Collections

 Discovered Datasets can also be combined with dataset collections as shown in: [Galaxy Tool Generating Dataset Collections](https://web.science.mq.edu.au/~cassidy/2015/10/21/galaxy-tool-generating-datasets/)

 While not yet fully documented here, there are extensive [test cases](https://github.com/galaxyproject/galaxy/tree/release_17.01/test/functional/tools) which cover datasets collections.
-These are generally the best reference for how to build various types of dataset collections.
+These test cases are generally the best reference for how to create the various types of dataset collections.

-### Non-Dataset Collections
+## Non-Dataset Collections

 Discovering datasets require a fixed 'parent' output dataset - this dataset will act as the reference for our additional datasets.
 By default, this appears as an empty dataset that is output.
-Many tool authors use this as a text report / log of the tool run, otherwise users may think that something is wrong when the first dataset is empty.
+Many tool authors choose to use this as a text report or log of the tool run, otherwise users may think that something is wrong when the first dataset is empty.

-Discovered datasets require a unique designation (i.e. the default output name).
-Your tool should write these datasets to be discovered out to the current working directory, or to a subdirectory thereof.
-Regular expressions may be used in the dataset discovery statement.
+Discovered datasets require a unique designation (the output dataset name).
+Your tool should write its output files to the current working directory, or to a subdirectory thereof.

-#### Examples
+### Examples

-Consider a tool that creates a bunch of text files or bam files.
+Consider a tool that creates some text files *and* some bam files.
 To allow this tool to work with `discover_datasets`, the tool should be configured to write them to a subdirectory.
-We have arbitrarily chosen our subdirectory name as `split`.
-During the tool run, it will write the bam and text files into that directory, with the appropriate extension.
-The tool can then be configured to discover the outputs with the following XML:
+We have arbitrarily chosen our subdirectory name as `split`, and configured our tool to place its outputs in that folder.
+During execution, the tool will write the bam and text files into that directory, with the appropriate extension.
+In our tool XML, we will then configure Galaxy to discover the outputs with the following statement:

 ```xml
 <outputs>